 We predict that, relative to pre-stimulation rest, continuous theta burst stimulation (cTBS) will result in a reduction of the local balance of cortical excitation to inhibition as reflected in the functional E/I balance in proximity to stimulated targets.
+Conversely, we predict that intermittent theta burst stimulation (iTBS) will result in an increase of the local balance of cortical excitation to inhibition as reflected in the functional E/I balance in proximity to stimulated targets.
+We also predict these changes to exceed any effects of sham stimulation, and thus another set of endpoints will compare the functional E/I balance after sham versus either active stimulation protocol.

-We also predict that, relative to pre-stimulation rest, cTBS will result in a reduction in markers of critical dynamics (including, e.g., long-range temporal correlations) in proximity to stimulation targets.
+We also predict that, relative to pre-stimulation rest, cTBS and iTBS protocols that will either reduce or strengthen markers of critical dynamics (including, e.g., long-range temporal correlations) in proximity to stimulation targets.
+The direction of the effect will depend on how the brain operates at baseline.
+For example a brain that operates in a more sub-critical (lower E/I balance) regime will show an increase in long-range temporal correlations following iTBS (because it should raise the functional E/I balance).